TabbyML/tabby/clients/vim/README.md

 ## Installation

-You can install Tabby plugin using your favorite plugin manager.
+You can install Tabby plugin using your favourite plugin manager.
 Here are some examples using popular plugin managers, you can choose one to follow.

 ### 🔌 Vim-plug